Tech-invite3GPPspaceIETF RFCsSIP

 • When the Route Selection Descriptor includes a Time Window or a Location Criteria, the PDU Session is considered matching only if the PDU Session is associated with an RSD that has the same Time Window or a Location Criteria Validity Conditions.

-When a matching PDU Session exists the UE associates the application to the existing PDU Session, i.e. route the traffic of the detected application on this PDU Session.
+When a matching PDU Session exists the UE associates the application/PIN to the existing PDU Session, i.e. route the traffic of the detected application/PIN on this PDU Session.

 If the UE determines that there is more than one existing PDU Session which matches (e.g. the selected Route Selection Descriptor only specifies the Network Slice Selection, while there are multiple existing PDU Sessions matching the Network Slice Selection with different DNNs), it is up to UE implementation to select one of them to use.

-When the UE receives VPLMN specific URSP rules and URSP rules which are applicable to both HPLMN and VPLMN, the VPLMN specific URSP rules, corresponding to the current serving PLMN, take precedence over any other URSP rules provided to the UE.
-The UE determines VPLMN specific URSP Rule to be used taking serving PLMN ID into consideration.
-If the UE does not find a match then the UE uses the non-VPLMN specific URSP Rules.
+If a UE receives VPLMN specific URSP rules and non-VPLMN specific URSP rules (i.e. the URSP rules which are applicable to both HPLMN and VPLMN), the VPLMN specific URSP rules take precedence over the non-VPLMN specific URSP rules and Local UE Configuration and any other URSP rules provided to the UE.
+The UE determines VPLMN specific URSP rules to be used taking serving PLMN ID into consideration.
+If the UE does not find a match to the VPLMN specific URSP rules associated to serving PLMN ID, then the UE uses the VPLMN specific URSP rules associated to the equivalent serving PLMN ID, if any.
+Otherwise, the UE uses the non-VPLMN specific URSP rules.

 The UE receives the updated URSP rules and (re-)evaluates their validities in a timely manner when certain conditions are met, for example: